 How Do I Save for an Emergency Fund?

 Maybe you don’t have extra money after the bills are paid.
 If this is the case, consider a “side hustle” until you can build up a mini emergency fund.
-Check out my post on how I earned an extra $250 for Christmas shopping for some ideas or keep reading below.
+Check out my post on How to Make Money Fast for some ideas or keep reading below.

 Earn Extra Money and Contribute to an Emergency Fund:

 - Have a “No Spend” month.
 There are many great ideas on the Internet for things to do during a “No Spend” month.
 Put the extra money in your Emergency fund.
 Here is a great post on Tips for a No Spend Day or Week by Kristen Larsen at Believe in a Budget.com.